Kylie Jenner Wished Travis Scott Happy Birthday With A Billboard In Los Angeles

 Jenner is already hoping that her mini-me will follow in her own footsteps on day.
 When a fan reached out to her on Twitter to ask if she wants Stormi to have her own makeup line, Jenner responded that she was just waiting until she’s old enough.

 “I would love for her to do a collection of her own!
-I just want her old enough to decide and choose all the colors and designs!”
+I just want her old enough to decide and choose all the colors and designs!” she said.